linkorb/transmogrifierextension/README.md

         Then I should have "2" records in the "user" table
 ```

-This example scenario will connect to the database `test`, load dataset `user.yml`, and apply it.
+This example scenario will tell Behat to connect to the database `test`, load dataset `user.yml`, and apply it.
 After that it will verify the `user` table contains 2 records (just like the yml file).

-### Configuring Behat
+### Configuring the extension in behat.yml

-For this to work, you will need to tell Behat and Transmogrifier where to find your datasets, and where to find your database config files.
+For this to work, you will need to tell Behat and Transmogrifier where to find your datasets,
+and where to find your database config files.

 Edit your `behat.yml` file, and add the following: